Eryoneta/MindSort/README.md

 ![Objects](readme/Objetos.png)

 ## Instalation
-It can be simply loaded and you can already start using it.
+Provided you have Java Runtime Environment (JRE) installed, it can be simply loaded and will be ready to use.